 In its communication on the “European Cloud Initiative” the European Commission in April 2016 stressed the need for building an European Data Infrastructure including high-end supercomputers, which will around 2022 reach the exascale performance level.
 In this proposal, a group of leading European supercomputing centres decided the formation of a buyers group to execute a joint Public Procurement of Innovative Solutions (PPI) for the first time in the area of high-performance computing (HPC).
-The co-funding by the European Commission (EC) will allow for a significant enhancement of the planned pre-exascale HPC infrastructure from 2019 and pave the path for future joint investments in Europe.
-The total investment is planned to be about € 73 million.
+The co-funding by the European Commission (EC) allowed for a significant enhancement of the planned pre-exascale HPC infrastructure from 2019 and paved the path for future joint investments in Europe.
+The total investment was € 73 million.
 The involved HPC centres, namely BSC, CEA/GENCI, CINECA and JUELICH, have a strong track record in providing supercomputing resources at European level.
 The project participants are founding members of PRACE and have made Tier-0 systems available through PRACE.

-This joint initiative will create benefits in multiple respects:
+This joint initiative created benefits in multiple respects:

-- More supercomputing resources will be efficiently exploitable for science and engineering applications in Europe within PRACE, the pan-European HPC infrastructure, as selected, relevant applications will play an important role in guiding this procurement process.
+- More supercomputing resources are efficiently exploitable for science and engineering applications in Europe within PRACE, the pan-European HPC infrastructure, as selected, relevant applications will play an important role in guiding this procurement process.

-- R&D on HPC architectures and technologies in Europe will be strengthened as suitable incentives will be provided by this joint procurement process.
+- R&D on HPC architectures and technologies in Europe are strengthened as suitable incentives are provided by this joint procurement process.

 - The coordinated approach will give us a greater weight and allow having more impact on the design of the solutions according to the need of scientists and engineers in Europe.

-- The participants will work together on coordinated roadmaps for providing HPC resources optimised to the needs of European scientists and engineers.
-The final decision on which innovative solutions will be procured at the different sites will be made following these roadmaps, but remain a decision of the individual sites.
+- The participants worked together on coordinated roadmaps for providing HPC resources optimised to the needs of European scientists and engineers.
+The final decision on which innovative solutions were procured at the different sites were made following these roadmaps, but remained a decision of the individual sites.